Nearer to Kolob

 It sure is a good thing they changed that Temple Recommend Question--you know the one I'm talking about: Do you affiliate with any group or individual whose teachings or practices are contrary to or oppose those accepted by The Church of Jesus Christ of Latter-day Saints?
 They used to ask you if you sympathized with such groups, and I always had to answer "yes."
 (Never kept me from getting my recommend, btw.)

-"I wonder why people think Plural Marriage is a sin.
+That's why I've followed with interest the building of the YFZ (Yearning for Zion) compound in Eldorado, Texas.
+(Pics here.)
+Even the name of the place breaks my heart.
+It's taken from a song written by FLDS leader Warren Jeffs.
+I am disposed to believe that this is a group of people who yearns for Zion.
+They are willing to put their earthly lives and interests on the line for their religious beliefs.
+One member writes: "I wonder why people think Plural Marriage is a sin.
 I know for myself that it is a correct principle and must be lived to attain the highest degree of glory in the Celestial Kingdom.
 I also know that most people I have known that enter the principle, do not live it correctly.
 So it is not for everyone.
 So why is it so bad to some people, for a man to claim two women as wives, take care of them and treat them as wives in every sense of the word, and for some reason it is not quite as bad for a man to have a wife and a mistress?
 Or is it?
 To me, THAT is awful."

 "I don't know of a better reason, to live it, than that it is a commandment of God.
 If is was not a commandment of God, and that was my desire (to keep the commandments of God) then I am sure I would not choose to.
 I believe that every person must live according to the light and knowlege they have, in order to come to God at the Judgment day and have no regrets."